 Raising the age of eligibility for Medicare from 65 to 67 is a benefit cut.
 It is being advanced solely for budgetary considerations – to reduce the rate of growth in Medicare spending – with little regard for the harmful consequences for Medicare beneficiaries who have paid into the program during their working lives and count on receiving Medicare.

 Communities of color would be hardest hit because they tend to be in poorer health at earlier ages, accumulate less wealth that can be used to pay for health care due to lower lifetime earnings, and have shorter life expectancies on average.

 Raising the age of eligibility for Medicare would shift costs to Medicare beneficiaries, employers, and the states.
-The Kaiser Family Foundation, in a report titled Raising the Age of Medicare Eligibility: A Fresh Look Following Implementation of Health Reform, http://kff.org/medicare/report/raising-the-age-of-medicare-eligibility/, and the Center on Budget and Priority Policies, in a paper, Raising Medicare’s Eligibility Age Would Increase Overall Health Spending and Shift Costs to Seniors, States, and Employers, https://www.ncpssm.org/wp-content/uploads/2017/08/8-23-11health.pdf, described who would incur the new health care costs associated with this shift.
+In 2011, the Kaiser Family Foundation, in a report titled Raising the Age of Medicare Eligibility: A Fresh Look Following Implementation of Health Reform, http://kff.org/medicare/report/raising-the-age-of-medicare-eligibility/, and the Center on Budget and Priority Policies, in a paper, Raising Medicare’s Eligibility Age Would Increase Overall Health Spending and Shift Costs to Seniors, States, and Employers, https://www.ncpssm.org/wp-content/uploads/2017/08/8-23-11health.pdf, described who would incur the new health care costs associated with this shift.
 They are:

 - 65- and 66-year-olds who would lose Medicare coverage and would, on average, face higher out-of-pocket health care costs.
 Two-thirds of this group – 3.3 million people – would face an average of $2,200 more each year in premiums and cost-sharing charges.